jupyterlite/jupyterlite/docs/deploying.md

 Deploying your JupyterLite requires:

-- an actual HTTP server (doesn't presently woth with `file://` URLs)
+- an actual HTTP server (doesn't presently work with `file://` URLs)

 ```{warning}
 Serving some of the [kernels](./kernels/index.md) requires that your web server supports